A cloudy cornea is a loss of transparency of the cornea.

 Clouding may affect all or part of the cornea.
 It leads to different amounts of vision loss.
 You may not have any symptoms in the early stages.

 Contact your health care provider.
 There is no appropriate home care.

 When to Contact a Medical Professional

-- The outer surface of the eye appears cloudy
+- The outer surface of your eye appears cloudy.

 What to Expect at Your Office Visit

 The provider will examine your eyes and ask about your medical history.
 The two main questions will be if your vision is affected and if you have seen a spot on the front of your eye.

 Other questions may include:

 - Does it affect both eyes?

 - Do you have trouble with your vision?